Contact Us

 When she started she did not know how to turn a computer on, now she knows how to use a computer and all the programs presented in the course.

-One month after she graduated, she had an opportunity to work as a promoter of sales for Grupo Cooperativo Excelsior International.
-She applied and received the job.
-She creates reports in word and Excel documents, which are both skills she learned during her course at Mi Esperanza.
-We are very happy for Mercedes and ALL it offered to her life because no one should live without HOPE.
+One month after she graduated, she had an opportunity to work as a sales promoter for Grupo Cooperativo Excelsior International.
+She applied for and received the job.
+She creates reports in Word and Excel documents, skills she learned during her course at Mi Esperanza.
+We are very happy for Mercedes and all it offered her in life, because no one should live without hope.

 Martha Valdez